 Eidos details how side quests work in Deus Ex: Mankind Divided

-The highly anticipated Deus Ex: Mankind Divided lands on PS4, XBO and PC on August 23, and there will be hours of side quest to enjoy.
+The highly anticipated Deus Ex: Mankind Divided lands on PS4, Xbox and PC on 23 August and there will be hours of side quest to enjoy.

 During a recent press trip out to Australia, we got a chance to catch up with Olivier Proulx, producer at Eidos Montreal, who is currently finalising the release of Deus Ex: Mankind Divided.
 A sequel to the 2011 franchise reboot Deus Ex: Human Revolution, it continues the iconic series dive into player-driver gameplay and choice-driven narratives.
 For Proulx, side quests are a huge part of the Deus Ex DNA and in this excerpt taken from our interview, he reveals just how they will work in the game.

 There’s obviously been a fair bit of effort put into creating this world, I wonder if you could talk through some of the small details which most gamers may miss, but you think are essential to help making a believable world.